by Bone Garden Cantina - November 17, 2017

 Sip it?
 Shoot it?
 Lime?
 Salt?
 What IS the proper way to drink tequila?
 Read on, reader.
 We’ll teach you.

 “To taste tequila is to taste Mexico,” says Ana Paula Pelayo of the Dos Armadillos tequila distillery.
 What a perfect way to think about tequila.
 For over five hundred years, the art and craft of tequila has been intertwined with Mexico’s history, culture, economy, geography and traditions.
 It’s a complex, sophisticated spirit meant to be sipped and savored, the way the people of Mexico have enjoyed it for generations.
-So why is it that when most gringos think of tequila, memories of college drinking days, bad judgement and blackouts usually come to surface?
+So why is it that when most gringos think of tequila, memories of college drinking days and asking your friends about where they got their fake ids from so you wouldn’t miss out on the opportunity to drink tequila to your heart’s delight, bad judgment and blackouts usually come to surface?
 Many people cringe at the thought of sipping tequila, remembering the brutal hangover they experienced the first/last time they were brave/dumb enough to lick the salt, shoot the tequila and suck the lime.
 Body shots, anyone!?
 If your tequila experiences are anything like this then you, my friend, have been doing it wrong.
 If you are new to tequila, then you’re in luck – you can succeed where so many spring breakers have failed.
 Because we’re gonna teach you how to drink tequila like a BOSS.
 Certificate not included.

 1. Choose 100% Blue Agave